zgelzer/semileptonic/examples/README.md

 and use custom **fit length** `min,max,numpoints` (in r1 units).
-The loading process imports fit parameters from `{filename}.p` and (most) fit settings from `{filename}.txt`; it does not, however, import the values in `{filename}.txt` that pertain to ensemble size and number of simulations.
+The loading process imports fit parameters from `{filename}.p` and (most) fit settings from `{filename}.txt`; it does not, however, import the values in `{filename}.txt` that pertain to energies per ensemble and number of simulations.
 This enables datasets to be fully controlled during each run.
     ```
     $ ./chifit.py --load B2K/perp/chiral_NNLO_sanshighE \
     -s chiral_NNLO_sanshighE -p --length 0.8,2.0,100